-The stock accounts for forests are of relevance for administrative bodies, researchers, NGOs, businesses, the educational sector and individuals - all with interests in natural resources, economic-environmental interactions, natural capital, sustainability etc. To ensure international comparability, the waste accounts are prepared according to the UN statistical standard SEEA (System of Environmental Economic Accounting) 2012.
+The stock accounts for forests are of relevance for administrative bodies, researchers, NGOs, businesses, the educational sector and individuals - all with interests in natural resources, economic-environmental interactions, natural capital, sustainability etc.

 4.1 User Needs

 Users are administrative bodies, researchers, NGOs, businesses, the educational sector and individuals - all with interests in natural resources, economic-environmental interactions, sustainability etc.